AntonButov/Tasks/README.md

 The test cases are generated so that the answer will be less than or equal to 2 * 109.

 ![image](https://assets.leetcode.com/uploads/2018/10/22/robot_maze.png)

+example 11 Coin Change

+You are given an integer array coins representing coins of different denominations and an integer amount representing a total amount of money.

+Return the fewest number of coins that you need to make up that amount.
+If that amount of money cannot be made up by any combination of the coins, return -1.

+You may assume that you have an infinite number of each kind of coin.

+Example 1:

+Input: coins = [1,2,5], amount = 11
+Output: 3
+Explanation: 11 = 5 + 5 + 1
+Example 2:

+Input: coins = [2], amount = 3
+Output: -1
+Example 3:

+Input: coins = [1], amount = 0
+Output: 0

+Constraints:

+1 <= coins.length <= 12
+1 <= coins[i] <= 231 - 1
+0 <= amount <= 104